jude-peel/chameleon/README.md

 ## Goals

+Currently, the PNG decoder works, however only on small images and the breaking point needs to be found.
+Some problems seem to come from the zlib decompresser.

 - [ ] CLI
   - [x] Get file input path and output path.
   - [ ] Write usage and help blurb.